circleci/circleci-docs/jekyll/_cci2/skip-build.md

 **Note:**
 If you push multiple commits at once, a single `[ci skip]` or `[skip ci]` will skip the build **for all commits**.

-## Auto Cancelling a Redundant Build
+## Auto cancelling a redundant build

 If you are frequently pushing changes to a branch, you increase the chances of queueing.
 This means you might have to wait for an older pipeline to finish building before the most recent version starts.